Key Takeaways

 2. How do maps improve the interpretation of spatial data?

-3. Why does data quality matter more in spatial analysis?
+3. Why does data quality matter more in spatial data analysis?

 Spatial analysis requires accurate, regularly updated data that includes geographic details such as coordinates, boundaries, or place identifiers.